csoroz/CIPs/CIP-1694/README.md

   The governance actions and votes will comprise two new transaction body fields.

-- [ ] Two new kinds of certificates will be added in addition to the existing ones:
+- [ ] Three new kinds of certificates will be added in addition to the existing ones:

   * DRep registration
   * DRep de-registration
+  * Vote delegation

   And similarly, the current MIR and genesis certificates will be removed.

 - [ ] A new `Voting` purpose will be added to Plutus script contexts.
   This will provide, in particular, the vote to on-chain scripts.

-> **Warning** We will provide a CDDL specification for each of those changes.
-As usual.
+> **Warning** As usual, we will provide a CDDL specification for each of those changes.

 #### Changes to the existing ledger rules